Maria-Wiatr/Report_AWSD/README.md

 ---

-## The report
+## Report Structure

-Five pages, each with a distinct purpose:
+The report is organised into five pages, each designed to support a specific stage of data exploration:

 | Page | What it does |
 |---|---|